When lockdown resumed in Melbourne, Gene Kapaufs, the owner of new Yarraville cafe Advi’s Falafels, was prepared.

 “A lot of takeaway places look a bit shit,” he says.
 “We want people to come in and say how nice it looks.”

-Advi’s Falafels is currently open for takeaway only, in accordance with the stage-three lockdown.
+Advi’s Falafels is currently open for takeaway only, in accordance with the stage-four lockdown.

 16 Ballarat Street, Yarraville